(a) All Developments funded by the Department must

 throughout the Affordability Period.
 The Department will use HUD's

-with property condition standards.
-In addition, Developments must
+to determine compliance with property condition standards.
+In addition,

-comply with all local health, safety, and building codes.
+Developments must comply with all local health, safety, and building

 (b) HTC Development Owners are required by Treasury